Thursday, January 1st

-This French loaner and its equivalent Spanish import picante denote an agreeable sharp or spicy taste in food.
+This French loaner and its equivalent Spanish import picante label an agreeable sharp or spicy taste in food.
 The ultimate Latin root, meaning "prick," shows up in a number of other English words: pick, picket, picot, pike, and pique.

 Sunday, January 18th

 The silent g in this verb throws you off the scent of its relatives, though one of them is nearly always contained in its definition — that is, dignity.
 Condescend is a serviceable synonym, or if you want to go the all-Anglo-Saxon way, stoop.
 Deign comes ultimately from Latin dignus, which also gives us dignity, indignant, and condign.

 Monday, January 19th

 English has economically, if confusingly, settled on this spelling for two different things derived from different toponyms.
 You can choose the decorated horizontal band around the top of a room (ultimately from Phyrgia) or the coarse woolen fabric (ultimately from Frisia, though etymologists are still arguing about this one).

 This adjective describing restrictiveness in spending or behavior has fallen out of fashion in the modern age, and perhaps just as well: it looks confusingly similar to sumptuous, whose meaning is opposite in spirit.
 Both words are derived from Latin sumptus, "expense."

 Seeing "Cicero" in this Italian import doesn't help a lot with the meaning: it refers to a tourist guide.
 The classical philosopher is indeed the inspiration for the word: it's an allusion — perhaps humorously intended — to his knowledge and eloquence.